How much does camping cost?

 Expect to pay: £75 – £125 in total

 How expensive are fridges and coolboxes for camping?

 A basic coolbox is adequate for short weekend breaks, but a three-way fridge which can be run off gas, mains or 12V power is a better bet for longer stays – if only to keep perishables such as milk, butter and eggs fresh – not to mention chilling beer and wine!

 A compressor fridge with a freezer is the most expensive option, costing between £350 and £650.
 See our guide to keeping food and drink fresh for more information.

 Expect to pay: £15 – £100

-A simple battery powered lantern can cost as little as £10 but you could spend up to £25 for something will a little more oomph.
-Consider a couple of head torches too; these can be picked up for a tenner.
+A simple battery-powered lantern can cost as little as £10 but you could spend up to £25 for something with a little more oomph.
+Consider a couple of head torches, too; these can be picked up for a tenner.

 Expect to pay: £140 – £560 for two weeks